 The boundaries of both ASPA No. 152 and ASPA No. 153 were revised by Measure 2 (2003) to include more of the shallow shelf down to ~200 m depth.
 The present management plan has merged ASPA No. 152 and ASPA No. 153 into a single ASPA, with the former ASPAs being referred to as Site A and Site B respectively (Map 1).
-The boundaries of the Area at Site A at Western Bransfield Strait have been further revised to include more of the shallow shelf between latitudes 63°10'S and 63°32'S and longitudes 61°50'W and 62°45'W and are defined in the northeast by the shoreline of Low Island, encompassing an area of ~1504 km2 (Map 2).
-The boundaries of Site B at Dallmann Bay are between latitudes 63°53'S and 64°20'S and longitudes 62°16'W and 62°50'W and are defined in the east by the shoreline of Brabant Island, encompassing an area of ~710 km2 (Map 3).
+The boundaries of the Area at Site A at Western Bransfield Strait remain between latitudes 63°15'S and 63°30'S and longitudes 62°00'W and 62°45'W and are defined in the northeast by the shoreline of Low Island, encompassing an area of ~910 km2 (Map 2).
+The boundaries of Site B at Dallmann Bay remain between latitudes 63°53'S and 64°20'S and longitudes 62°16'W and 62°45'W and are defined in the east by the shoreline of Brabant Island, encompassing an area of ~610 km2 (Map 3).

 The Area continues to be considered important for obtaining scientific samples of fish and other organisms for studies of the composition, structure and dynamics of the marine communities, and the original reasons for designation are reaffirmed in the current Management Plan.
 In addition, the Area is recognized as an important spawning ground for several fish species, including the rockcod Notothenia coriiceps and the icefish Chaenocephalus aceratus.
 Fish have been collected from the Area by scientists from Palmer Station since the early 1970s.
 The Area is within the research area of the Palmer Long Term Ecological Research (LTER) Program; fish collected from the Area are used in the study of biochemical and physiological adaptations to low temperatures.
 Some of the fish collected have been used for comparative studies with the more heavily impacted Arthur Harbor area.
 Scientific research is also being undertaken on the benthic faunal communities.
+The time-series of scientific data acquired from these sites is particularly valuable for studies of long-term change, and research is on-going.
+The Area is one of only a few ASPAs in Antarctica designed to protect values associated with the marine benthos for scientific purposes, specifically benthic fish, invertebrates and other organisms living in waters down to 200 m in depth.
+Special protection is needed to ensure that these values are maintained and are not inadvertently compromised, especially because other activities such as tourism and marine harvesting are taking place nearby.